sankalp-12/gsoc-2023/proposal.md

 In Kubernetes, the container checkpoint is available as a compressed archive in the form of a  `.tar` file.
 In the following parts of the proposal, I will be referring to the checkpoint archive as `ContainerCheckpoint.tar`.

 Some initial information about the checkpointed container as well as some statistics about the checkpointing process itself can be displayed using `checkpointctl show ContainerCheckpoint.tar --print-stats`.
-This gives the following output for a ***MongoDB*** container.
+This command gives the following output for a ***MongoDB*** container.

 | CONTAINER | IMAGE               | ID           | RUNTIME | CREATED             | ENGINE | IP          | CHKPT SIZE | ROOT FS DIFF SIZE |
 |-----------|---------------------|--------------|---------|---------------------|--------|-------------|------------|-------------------|